Article published on 24 September 2015

 Based in the heart of the community, it soon became apparent that the local residents had outgrown their play area due to the expanding village.
 The equipment had become quite old and not challenging enough for older children.
-There was also limited inclusive options available and few sheltered/seating areas.
+There were also limited inclusive options available and few sheltered/seating areas.

-East Leake Parish Council acted on this and created Play 4 Life Play 4 All – a community based project aimed at refurbishing the Gotham Road recreation ground.
+East Leake Parish Council acted on this and created Play 4 Life Play 4 All – a community-based project aimed at refurbishing the Gotham Road recreation ground.